cloudevents/spec/GOVERNANCE.md

 * Official WG meetings will be announced at least a week in advance.
 * Proposed changes to any document will be done via a Pull Request (PR)
 * PRs will be reviewed in advance of WG meetings
-* Active members will vote on PRs in advance of Working Group meetings to promote them to active consideration
+* [Active Members](#active-members) will vote on PRs in advance of Working Group meetings to promote them to active consideration
 * Changes to the [spec.md](spec.md) require active member participation:
   * if there are no negative votes, then any PR with 3 affirmative votes can be raised for consideration